Power Generation Project

 Why isn't nuclear being considered?

+At this point, our best options are either building a power plant or continuing to purchase power from wholesale providers.
 When new nuclear plants are built, they will be done using a new technology called small modular reactors (SMR).
 Unlike traditional nuclear plants that are very large and built on-site, these will be built in a factory and transported to the site where they are needed.

 NuScale is a company that was founded in 2007 that’s been leading the effort to develop SMR plants in the United States.
 NuScale had been working on a power plant for the Utah Associated Municipal Power Systems (UAMPS).
 The US Nuclear Regulatory Commission approved NuScale’s design in January 2023, but in late 2023, NuScale and UAMPS decided to cancel the project because of rising cost increases (the costs nearly tripled from their original budget).

+SMRs are not commercially available in the U.S., and they are simply too expensive at this point.
 KPUB needs a new power supply source in 2027, so nuclear is not an option at this time.
 We expect nuclear to be a promising option for KPUB in the mid-to-late 2030s once the technology is commercially available and has been deployed in sufficient quantities to be proven reliable and cost-effective.

 Learn more here: